TritonDataCenter/node-manta-sync/README.md

         -q, --quiet                         suppress all output.
         -r, --reverse                       manta to local sync.
         -U, --updates                       check for available updates on npm.
-        -V, --version                       print the version number and exit.

 Example
 -------